Emergency Management Office

 Monitoring and Evaluation: Review program goals and outcomes with community members, report progress to donors.

 Jan 2019 - Community Solar Recovery Workshop

 On January 16, 2019, community members, response officials and students gathered at the historic El Fortin in Vieques to discuss ways to integrate solar nanogrids into disaster recovery.
-The workshop brought together representatives from local direct service organizations, government, international NGOs and universities to explore resilient power solutions for emergency preparedness and response.
+Organized by Footprint, the workshop brought together representatives from local direct service organizations, government, international NGOs and universities to explore resilient power solutions for emergency preparedness and response.
 Community members provided input on initial nanogrid designs, location plans and deployment strategy.